aneldev/dyna-animation/README.md

 ### Known issues - you can't change dynamically the `width` and `height`

 Actually you can, but it _jumps_.
-The new dimension are not applied smoothly.
+The new dimension is not applied smoothly.

 This comes from the point that the keyframes are handling the animations and you cannot apply transition and animation on the same css attributes. _Forks also are welcome_.